UBC-LA-Hackathon/student-dashboard/6-Create-Advanced-Data-Viz.md

 1. [Next step](#next-step)

 ## Good work!
 Good for you on making it this far!
 Since you have a lot of time remaining, try to build something a little bit more complex.
-We've provided data and some ideas to get you started.
-Some of these ideas are linked with detailed instructions, and some you'll have to figure out on your own.
+We've provided data and some ideas to get you started. \

 ## Give me data!
 * [Course calendar data](https://files.workspace.ubc.ca/MyDevice/s/570/67306f48-3077-42d5-a0ed-fb5ad5fb10d2): contains information about all the courses offered at UBC from 2014-2019.